 The syllabus aims to develop an understanding of the principles and concepts of accounting and their applications in a variety of business situations.
-Candidates will acquire basic knowledge in double entry and develop the ability to prepare, present, and analyse financial statements.
+Candidates will acquire basic knowledge in double entry and develop the ability to prepare, present, analyse and interpret financial statements.